Yuna in her room, in front of her window.

 A picture of Yuna with her sister before she entered the hospital

-For Far from Home, Belgian photographer An-Sofie Kesteleyn shadows eleven-year-old Yuna, a Japanese girl living in Tsu National Hospital, where she is treated for obesity alongside four other young women.
+On Far from Home, Belgian photographer An-Sofie Kesteleyn shadows eleven-year-old Yuna, a Japanese girl living in Tsu National Hospital, where she is treated for obesity alongside four other young girls.

 The girls have all been admitted to the hospital on the advice of teachers, and they typically lose weight very quickly.
 Over a span of six months, Yuna lost more than sixty-five pounds.
 Although her situation had been different, Kesteleyn mentions that she herself had struggled with illness in the past, and was therefore able to relate on some level to the challenges that face these young girls in what must be a confusing time of transition.
 Only on weekends, she says, were they allowed to return home, although some did not.
 When they did visit their families, they were encouraged to document in photographs everything they ate and meals would be revisited with doctors during weekly check-ups.

 Although Kesteleyn is no longer in touch with the girls themselves, she has remained in contact with their doctor.
 Ultimately, she says, “I believe that your food is a main key to your health.”
 Although she embarked on this project as a way of examining fast food culture and the dangerous implications of global obesity, she admits that it is also very much about these particular girls, their lives, their sorrows, and their joys.

 Yuna guides the young group of other patients to the school, the school is in front of the hospital.
 These little ones are not being treated for obesity, but other food related issues such as allergies etc.

 Yuna during weekly check up, having her belly measured.

 During their hour of free-time, Yuna hangs out with two other patients.

 Pictures of Yuna’s meals at home, which she took.